 Our success, in particular our ability to successfully manage inventory levels, largely depends upon the efficient operation of our computer hardware and software systems.
 We use management information systems to track inventory information at the store level, communicate customer information and aggregate daily sales, margin and promotional information.
-These systems are vulnerable to damage or interruption from natural disasters, power loss, computer system failures, telecommunications failures, misappropriation and similar events.
+These systems are vulnerable to damage or interruption from natural disasters, power loss, computer system failures, telecommunications failures, misappropriation and similar events, including those addressed in "Risks Related to Our Business Strategy-If our information technology systems, or those of third parties upon which we rely, or our data are or were compromised, we could experience adverse consequences."